Proven assets in mining friendly Canadian province of Quebec

 What Bonterra Resources does:

-Bonterra Resources Inc (CVE:BTR) is a junior explorer with assets in the Urban-Barry mining camp, in the Canadian province of Quebec.
+Bonterra Resources Inc (CVE:BTR) (OTCMKTS:BONXF) is a junior explorer with assets in the Urban-Barry mining camp, in the Canadian province of Quebec.

 Its assets are within a large land package of nearly 21,000 hectares and include the high grade Gladiator, Barry and Moroy gold deposits, the Urban-Barry mill and multiple highly prospective exploration prospects.

 Its Urban Barry mill is the only permitted processing facility in the region, with more than 15 high-grade gold deposits within a 110 km radius.
 Importantly, the mill is accessible by a paved highway with a network of logging roads linking the other properties in the area to feed it.

 Bonterra plans to increase the production capacity of the Urban Barry mill to 2,400 tonnes per day from 1,200 tonnes per day currently.

 The expansion is expected to be completed this year, allowing a shortened timeline to production for the Barry, Moroy and Gladiator deposits.